 There are several innovations that can be used to improve regulatory functioning and public policy for pollution management in countries.
 Experimental research is ongoing in some developing countries to assess whether and how enabling and allowing industry to feedback reliable information to regulators can help improve regulatory functioning through a reduction in costs to industry and government and greater efficiency.
-132

 Strengthened national registration processes can be based on producer disclosure as is done in many developed economies.
-The use of life-cycle approaches in the regulation of toxic chemicals is key as then hotspots can be delineated and targeted for regulation.
-Gathering data to identify substances that pose a risk based on known intrinsic properties through watch lists is another way to improve regulation.
+The use of life-cycleand risk evaluation and management approaches in the regulation of toxic chemicals is key as then hotspots can be delineated and targeted for regulation.
+Gathering data to identify substances that pose a risk based on known intrinsic properties and use patterns through watch lists is another way to improve regulation.